 - May not have low back pain.

-Abnormalities on urine dipstick testing may be indicative of infection a urine sample should be sent for culture and sensitivity when a UTI is suspected.
-However, if dipstick is negative in a patient who is symptomatic, we would recommend to still send a urine culture to rule out a UTI as a possible cause of deterioration in their condition.
+Abnormalities on urine dipstick testing may be indicative of infection, however a urine sample should be sent for culture and sensitivity when a UTI is suspected.
+If dipstick is negative in a patient who is symptomatic, we would recommend to still

 People with MSA who have a urine infection need: